 The employment lawyers at Rabner Baumgart Ben-Asher & Nirenberg, P.C. are experienced at identifying age discrimination in the workplace.
 We negotiate, litigate and mediate age discrimination cases in state and federal courts in New Jersey and New York.

 Harassment Because of Age

-In addition to prohibiting age discrimination, New Jersey and New York law also prohibit employers from harassing employees based on their age.
+In addition to prohibiting age discrimination, New Jersey and New York law also prohibit employers from harassing employees based on his or her age.
 Harassment often includes ageist comments and inappropriate jokes, or perpetuating stereotypes about older workers.
 It also can include refusing to provide training opportunities or making job assignments based on assumptions that certain work is more appropriate for younger employees.
 In fact, harassment due to age can include a whole host of negative conduct and behavior targeted at someone based on their age.
-Harassment is legally actionable if it is sufficiently severe or occurs frequently enough to interfere with your ability to do your job.
+Harassment is legally actionable if it is sufficiently severe or occurs frequently enough to interfere with your ability to perform your job.

 Discrimination Against the Young: Reverse Age Discrimination

 Typically, employers that discriminate based on age favor younger employees over older workers.
 However, in both New Jersey and New York, as long as you are at least 18 years old it also is illegal for your employer to discriminate against you because it considers you to be too young.
 In other words, New Jersey and New York both prohibit reverse age discrimination.

 Contact Rabner Baumgart Ben-Asher & Nirenberg, P.C.